Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 Changkat Bukit Bintang

-The best place to visit in Kuala Lumpur when you are up for partying all night long is the Changkat Bukit Bintang avenue.
-A few ‘it’ party venues along this street are the Zion Club, the twenty.one kitchen + bar, and The Rabbit Hole.
+The best area to visit in Kuala Lumpur when you are up for partying all night long is Changkat Bukit Bintang Avenue.
+A few ‘it’ party venues along this street are The Rabbit Hole, Havana Bar and The Whisky Bar.
 Ready yourself for a full night of neon-lit dancing and social drinking with friends and with the locals.

 Kuala Lumpur will keep you busy with its daytime sights and nightly activities, that's for sure!
 Your Kuala Lumpur experience will range from history and culture to souvenir hunting and luxury shopping to animal encounters and lively human interactions.